neon-l/charging_status/README.md

 # charging_status
-A Very Simple Python script to monitor charging status You can monitor if the charger is connect or not.
+A Very Simple Python script to monitor charging status You can monitor if the charger is connected or not.
 If you modified this script a little you can make the program to shutdown your pc automatically when the charger is not connected.

 # Requirements